rnitin/smart-parking/README.md

 The smartpark-train Jupyter notebook (or the Python script) can be executed in Google Colab and also on CPU devices with suitable modifications to the directories

 <h2>2.
 Image Processing</h2>
+To be updated

 <h2>3.
 Firebase</h2>
+To be updated

 <h2>4.
 References and Acknowledgements</h2>
+To be updated